hermomy/frontend-challenge/README.md

 - HTML
 - CSS
 - Javascript
-- AJAX call to the API
+- Asynchronous call to the API

 You are open to use any framework or library, e.g ReactJS